hybrasyl/server/docs/Spawngroups-And-You.md

 ## Creatures

-Creatures have been expanded significantly to allow them to have butts.
+Creatures have been expanded significantly to allow them to define more base structures (which significantly reduces repetitiveness) and more complex settings.

 Creatures can have _subtypes_ that inherit characteristics from their base.
 For instance, a `Goblin Butler` might be a subtype of `Goblin`.